England national rugby union team: "Swing Low, Sweet Chariot"

-Strip
+Playing kit

 England rugby union players typically wear all-white jerseys and white shorts, with predominantly navy blue socks.
 The emblem on the jerseys is a red rose.
-As of 1 September 2020, the strip is manufactured by Umbro and the shirt sponsor is O2.
+As of July 2023, the strip is manufactured by Umbro and the shirt sponsor is O2.
 The away strip is usually red or dark grey (described as "anthracite"); prior to the introduction of the grey strip, red was the traditional change colour.
 Navy blue has also been used in the past and was reintroduced for the 2016–17 and 2020–21 seasons.
 Purple was used during the 2009 autumn internationals, reflecting the traditional colour of the original England tracksuits from the 1960s until the 1980s.
 The away strip was black for the first time during the 2011 Rugby World Cup.
+About that kit, the RFU stated that they had requested approval from the New Zealand Union, which said "it has no qualms with England wearing the strip".

 The Rugby Football Union (RFU) had created the national side's emblem prior to an English team being sent to Edinburgh to play a Scottish side.
 A red rose was chosen to be the side's emblem.
 The white kit worn by the national team was taken from the kit used at Rugby School.
 Alfred Wright, an employee of the Rugby Football Union, is credited with the standardisation and new design of the rose, which up until 1920 had undergone many variations in its depiction.
 The Wright design is thought to have been used without minor alteration until the late 1990s.
 It was not until 1997 that the rose was modernised, when Nike became the official strip supplier (with the stem section of the rose being green rather than brown as previously).

 In 2003, England first used a skin-tight strip.
 This was intended to make it more difficult for the opposition to grasp the shirt when tackling.

-The current England strip for 2020–21 is made by Umbro.
-It features plain white shorts and a plain white jersey with red seams on the neck and sleeves.
-The current alternative kit is blue and features the same red seams.
-Shorts are also blue.
-Home socks are blue with a white top, alternative socks are plain blue.